mit-mc-clas12/documentation/README.md

 - support lund gzipped files (easy, can add a script to unzip anything that has .gz)
 - ability to cancel job
 - ability to remove job_out
-- ability to add suffix to output dir

 ## Medium term todos: